rdsea/sys4bigml/README.md

 # Advanced Topics in Software Systems

 >This is an advanced research-based course for master and PhD students.
-The current focus of this course is on **Principles and techniques for Engineering Multi-Continuum Service-based Software Systems**.
+The current focus of this course is on **Principles and techniques for Engineering Service-based Hybrid Intelligence Software Systems**.

 ## Overview

 We have seen new waves of software systems that combines diverse types of capabilities delivered by edge and cloud services, Artificial Intelligence (AI) and Machine Learning (ML) services, Large Language Models (LLMs) and AI Agents, and emerging quantum computing as a service.
-The combination of these diverse types of capabilities creates a new, future wave of so-called multi-continuum computing systems (MCS) for solving complex problems: a MCS consists of and integrates capabilities from edge analytics, AI/ML services, cloud big data services, GenAI/LLMs,  and collectives of humans to provide advanced, on-demand, hybrid service-based software.
+The combination of these diverse types of capabilities creates a new, future wave of [so-called multi-continuum computing systems (MCS)](https://research.aalto.fi/files/198061514/multicontinuum.pdf) for solving complex problems: a MCS consists of and integrates capabilities from edge analytics, AI/ML services, cloud big data services, GenAI/LLMs,  and collectives of humans to provide advanced, on-demand, hybrid service-based software.
+Furthermore, an important aspect is the sovereignty of the software systems built with complex AI.
+How to avoid the disruption of critical AI functionality due to third party dependencies  become an important problem (the digital/technological sovereignty) that we need to examine carefully.

 Our course will focus on:

-- Multi-continuum service-based software systems: services/applications built with AI/ML/LLMs  capabilities and other types of software capabilities.
+- *Service-based hybrid intelligence software*.: Multi-continuum service-based software systems built with AI/ML/LLMs  capabilities and other types of software capabilities:

-- Designed for requirements of time continuum (long running) and intelligence continuum (combined AI/ML/LLMs with human intelligences) and  deployed atop edge-cloud computing infrastructures (computing continuum).
+- *Designs for requirements of intelligence continuum*:  combine AI/ML/LLMs with human intelligences for the software and  deploy the software atop edge-cloud computing infrastructures.

+- *Trustworthiness, sovereignty and performance assurance*

 ## Target participants/learners

 The course is for students in Doctoral and Master studies.
-In Aalto the course is for students in [Doctoral Programme in Science](https://into.aalto.fi/display/endoctoralsci/Courses+offered) and the [CCIS Master Programme](https://into.aalto.fi/display/enccis/Computer+Science+%28CS%29+2018-2020).
+In Aalto the course is for students in [Doctoral Programme in Science](https://into.aalto.fi/display/endoctoralsci/Courses+offered) and the [CCIS Master Programme](https://www.aalto.fi/en/programmes/masters-programme-in-computer-communication-and-information-sciences).

-This course provides advanced knowledge about computing and software systems that are useful for software systems, data platforms, services computing and machine learning systems.
+This course provides advanced knowledge about computing and software that are useful for distributed software systems, data platforms, smart services, and AI/ML systems.
 Therefore, it connects to various other courses, such as *[Big Data Platforms](https://github.com/rdsea/bigdataplatforms)*, *Cloud Computing*, *Deep Learning* and *Master thesis*, by providing complementary in-depth knowledge w.r.t software system aspects.

 ## Required previous knowledge

-Students should have knowledge about cloud computing, big data, operating systems, distributed systems and machine learning.
+Students should have knowledge about cloud computing, big data, operating systems, distributed systems and AI/ML.
 Therefore, it is important that students have passed courses with these topics, such as *Cloud Computing*, *Big Data Platforms*, *Operating Systems*, and *Machine Learning*.
 Students are expected to be very good with programming skills as well.

 ## Content

-*First*, characteristics as well as key system requirements due to the complexity, reliability,  and robustness of multi-continuum service-based software systems  will be analyzed and presented.
+*First*, characteristics as well as key system requirements due to the complexity, robustness and sovereignty of service-based hybrid intelligence software systems  will be analyzed and presented.
 Based on that we will learn techniques for supporting performance engineering, elasticity, and observability.
 Such techniques are extremely important; they are **cross-topics** for the course.

-*Second*, selected areas in engineering multi-continuum service-based software systems will be presented.
+*Second*, selected topics in engineering service-based hybrid intelligence software systems will be presented.
 We will examine techniques for observability, vulnerability diagnostics, quality-aware and trustworthiness assurance.
 We will examine the state-of-the-art, strengths and weakness of concepts and techniques.
-We will focus on engineering frameworks that can be used to development and analytics of multi-continuum service-based software systems.
+We will focus on engineering frameworks that can be used to development and analytics of service-based hybrid intelligence software systems.

-*Third*, concrete course projects will be carried out to demonstrate the understanding and applicability of techniques for service-based software systems.
+*Third*, concrete course projects will be carried out to demonstrate the understanding and applicability of techniques for service-based hybrid intelligence software systems.
 With this, students will perform concrete design and implementation to test and apply learned concepts/techniques into real systems.

-### Focused Areas in 2025
+### Focused Areas in 2026

-* Concepts of multi-continuum service-based software systems with computing continuum, time continuum and intelligence continuum
+* Concepts of service-based hybrid intelligence software systems
-* Techniques and models for design, evaluation and coordination of systems robustness, reliability, resilience and elasticity for multi-continuum service-based systems (with also engineering work)
+* Techniques and models for design, evaluation and coordination of systems robustness, trustworthiness and performance for service-based hybrid intelligence software systems (with also engineering work)
-* Observability, vulnerability diagnostics, and explainability for end-to-end service-based systems built with ML/GenAI/LLMs capabilities (with also engineering work)
+* Observability and senario-based analytics experimentation for end-to-end service-based hybrid intelligence software systems (with also engineering work)
 * Designs, trustworthiness, and analytics of hybrid intelligence software built with GenAI/LLMs in  edge-cloud continuum (with also engineering work)

 ## Course Plan and Teaching methods